RajIIITR/Reimbursement_Analyzer/Readme.md

 ### Key Capabilities

 ✅ **Multi-format Support**: Handles PDFs with text extraction and OCR vision models (In our case it is Google Gemini 2.5 but we can use Pytesseract I preferred Gemini model due to it's latency) <br>
-✅ **Batch Processing**: Concurrent processing of multiple invoices using ThreadPoolExecutor
 ✅ **AI-Powered Analysis**: Google Gemini LLM for intelligent document understanding
 ✅ **Vector Search**: Pinecone integration for efficient data retrieval
 ✅ **Employee Chatbot**: Natural language queries about reimbursement status